ncm2/ncm2/README.md

-A fast, slim completion framework for [neovim](https://github.com/neovim/neovim) :heart:
+A fast, slim and hackable completion framework for [neovim](https://github.com/neovim/neovim) :heart:

 Check the [ncm2-plugin topic](https://github.com/topics/ncm2-plugin) for a